 - the employer contribution required under the plan times the excluded compensation.

 You must adjust the amounts contributed for earnings to the date of correction.
-If it isn’t feasible to determine what the actual investment results would’ve been, you may use a reasonable rate of interest, such as the interest rate used by the Department of Labor’s Voluntary Fiduciary Correction Program Online Calculator (see Revenue Procedure 2013-12 sections 6.11(4) and 6.02(5)(a)).
+If it isn’t feasible to determine what the actual investment results would’ve been, you may use a reasonable rate of interest, such as the interest rate used by the Department of Labor’s Voluntary Fiduciary Correction Program Online Calculator.

-Susan elected to make an elective deferral contribution equal to 5% of compensation to the SIMPLE IRA plan.
-The plan’s terms require the employer to contribute 2% of compensation for each employee.
-However, when determining the elective deferral contribution and the required employer contribution, the employer neglected to add $1,000 of Susan’s overtime income to her $10,000 basic pay.
+Susan elected to make an elective deferral contribution of 5% of her compensation to the SIMPLE IRA plan.
+The plan terms require the employer to contribute 2% of compensation for each employee.
+However, when determining Susan’s elective deferral contribution and her required employer contribution, the employer neglected to add $1,000 of Susan’s overtime income to her $10,000 basic pay.
 Thus, Susan wasn't able to make elective deferral contributions on overtime income, and overtime income was ignored when determining the employer contribution that Susan was entitled to under the SIMPLE IRA plan.

-The required corrective employer contribution must replace Susan’s missed opportunity to make elective deferral contributions with respect to overtime income plus any employer contributions to which Susan would be entitled under the plan’s terms.
+The required corrective employer contribution must replace Susan’s missed opportunity to make elective deferral contributions on her overtime income plus any employer contributions to which Susan would be entitled under the plan terms.